VK-Ant/PDF_CSV_VISION_DRAGGING_BASED_CHATBOT_WITH_TRANSLATOR_AUDIO_USING_GEMINIAI/README.md

-# **ALL IN ONE VK CHATBOT: Prompt, Multi-PDF, Vision-Based Chatbot that Integrates with Streamlit & Translates (107 Languages)**
+# **ALL IN ONE VK CHATBOT: Audio, Prompt, Multi-PDF, Vision-Based Chatbot that Integrates with Streamlit & Translates (107 Languages)**

 ## ***This Google Gemini chatbot is based on the LLM PALM2 Model!***